clacson95/readme-generator/README.md

 1. Clone this repository by entering `git clone git@github.com:clacson95/readme-generator.git` into the terminal.
 2. Ensure `node.js` is installed.
 3. Ensure there is a `.gitignore` file (with `node_modules` and `.DS_Store` written inside) before installing any npm dependencies.
 4. Ensure your repository includes a `package.json` file.
 Create one by entering the `npm i -y` command in the terminal.
-Lastly, ensure the inquirer module is installed, using `npm i inquirer@^8.2.4` command in the terminal.
+5. Install inquirer with the `npm i inquirer@^8.2.4` command in the terminal.

 ## Usage
 Use the command `node index.js` to run the file and begin answering the prompts.